About my journey and education

 My journey into the healing arts began when my own mother massaged me when I was an infant.
 She said that I would “coo” and relax as her hands would say “relax” in that non-verbal language that we all understand.
 When I shared a room with my sister as a kid, I enjoyed being able to soothe her back to sleep when she awoke with anxiety in the middle of the night.
 And in high school, I loved “untying knots” in my classmates necks and shoulders.

-In the year 2000, I enrolled in the most holistic massage school I could find, the New Mexico School of Natural Therapeutics (closed in 2020).
-Here, I studied Swedish Massage, Polarity Therapy, Reflexology, Acupressure and Reflexology, Aromatherapy, Herbalism, Nutrition, and Holistic Healing.
-Since completing that 750 hour training, my unquenchable desire to provide deeply transformational healing experiences led me to study many modalities and healing methods over the years, with over 2200 hours of continuing education since graduation… and I will never stop being a student!
+In the year 2000, I enrolled in the most holistic massage school I could find, the New Mexico School of Natural Therapeutics (which closed in 2020).
+Here, I studied Polarity Therapy, Reflexology, Acupressure and Reflexology, Aromatherapy, Herbalism, Nutrition, and Holistic Healing.
+Since completing that 750 hour training, my unquenchable desire to provide deeply transformational healing experiences led me to study many modalities and healing methods over the years, with over 2300 hours of continuing education since graduation… and I will never stop being a student!

 After practicing for a couple years, I wanted to release some of the deeper tension held in the nervous system that seemed to be holding people’s body’s so tightly, which lead me to study CranioSacral Therapy at the Upledger Institute where I learned even more about the power of gentle touch to release tension and pain, relieve headaches, and facilitate healing on a deep level.
 I love working with this beautiful system.